piccolomo/plotext/readme/aspect.md

 - `plt.canvas_color(color)` to set the background color of the plot canvas alone (the area where the data is plotted).

-- `plt.axes_color(color)` to sets the background color of the axes, axes numerical ticks, axes labels and title.
+- `plt.axes_color(color)` to sets the background color of the axes, axes numerical ticks, axes labels and plot title.

-- `plt.ticks_color(color)` sets the (full-ground) color of the axes ticks, the grid lines, title, labels and legend, if present.
+- `plt.ticks_color(color)` sets the (fullground) color of the axes ticks, the grid lines, title, labels and legend, if present.

-The color codes conventions are analogous to the [ Marker Colors ](https://github.com/piccolomo/plotext/blob/master/readme/aspect.md#marker-colors) except that for background colors - naturally - the styles won't work.
+The color codes conventions are explained in the section [Marker Colors](https://github.com/piccolomo/plotext/blob/master/readme/aspect.md#marker-colors).

 To remove the plot colors, use one of the following functions: